SSourav183087/KormiAdmin/readme.txt

 We will be developing the KORMI admin panel in this repo.
+And this iz Badhan.